StringManolo/UnbiasedAIBenchmark/README.md

 GPT provides good advice with very good references to articles.

-Gemini answer is somewhat usefull but dismisses the question and tryiez to keep the conversation going instead of condensing into a single output.
+Gemini answer is somewhat usefull but dismisses the question and tryies to keep the conversation going instead of condensing into a single output.

 DeepSeek took double the time to answer while not providing a more usefull answer, also keeping the philosophical segment abstract.